What is truncus arteriosus?

 Diuretics.
 The body's water balance can be affected when the heart is not working as well as it could.
 These medications help the kidneys remove excess fluid from the body.

 ACE (angiotensin-converting enzyme) inhibitors.
-Dilates the blood vessels, making it easier for the heart to pump blood forward into the body (instead of into the lungs).
+These medications dilate the blood vessels, making it easier for the heart to pump blood forward into the body (instead of into the lungs).

 Adequate nutrition.
-Infants may become tired when feeding, and may not be able to eat enough calories to gain weight.
+Infants may become tired when feeding, and may not be able to take in enough calories to gain weight.
 Options that can be used to ensure your baby will have adequate nutrition include:

 Supplemental tube feedings.
 Feedings given through a small, flexible tube that passes through the nose, down the esophagus, and into the stomach, can either supplement or take the place of bottle-feedings.
 Infants who can drink part of their bottle, but not all, may be fed the remainder through the feeding tube.
 Infants who are too tired to bottle-feed may receive their formula or breast milk through the feeding tube alone.

 Surgical repair.
-Surgery is usually performed within the first few weeks after birth, before the blood vessels in the lungs are overwhelmed by extra blood flow and become diseased.
+Surgery is usually done within the first few weeks after birth, before the blood vessels in the lungs are overwhelmed by extra blood flow and become damaged.

 The pulmonary arteries are detached from the common artery (truncus arteriosus) and connected to the right ventricle using a homograft (a section of pulmonary artery with its valves intact from a tissue donor).
 Occasionally, a conduit (a small tube containing a valve) is used instead of a homograft (human tissue valve).